Secret report: Honduras' new top cop helped cartel move coke

 The U.S. Drug Enforcement Administration announced last week that Honduran lawmaker Fredy Renan Najera Montoya faces drug trafficking charges in a New York federal court and the U.S. would seek his extradition.
 American authorities claim Najera used his influence to secure safe passage for loads of cocaine flown from Colombia to Honduras and then on to the U.S.

 High-ranking Honduran police officials have been accused of ordering assassinations, trafficking cocaine and leading criminal gangs.
-At least six former National Police officers are currently facing U.S. criminal charges in a federal court in New York and the DEA says their investigations into Honduras police corruption are still active.
+At least six former National Police officers now face U.S. criminal charges in a federal court in New York and the DEA says their investigations into Honduras police corruption are still active.
 The U.S. Embassy in Honduras declined to comment.

 The inspector general's report detailing the investigation into the tanker full of cocaine explains how Blanco held sway over police.